 Fig goat cheese crostini on a marble board next to white wine and a green linen.

+I honestly wouldn’t store leftover crostini because they’ll just get soggy in the fridge.
+But you can totally make the components in advance!
 You can make the cheese filling and bake the crostini up to 2 days in advance.
 Right before your guests show up, assemble the crostini, broil, and pop open a bottle of wine.

 More topping ideas

 As much as I love the fig + walnuts + thyme combo in this recipe, it does give autumn and winter vibes.
 So sometimes I like to switch up the ingredients depending on the season or what I already have in my pantry!
-Here are a few other topping combos to try.

-• Strawberries + basil + pecans
+• Strawberries + basil + balsamic glaze

 • Bruschetta or burst cherry tomatoes